xirdev/docs-api/README.md

 # The Shape of the Service API

 Using the Xirsys HTTP API, you can GET/PUT/POST/DELETE to any service using the following syntax \(depending on applicability\).
-The basic shape of all the commands is the same, and references to keys, layers etc are consistent, there are however parameter variations when required.
+The basic shape of all the commands is the same, and references to keys, layers are consistent, there are however parameter variations when required.

-Please note, your username and secret are required.
-All your data resides in it's own database bucket within the Xirsys system.
+Note, your username and secret are required.
+All your data resides in it's own database \(bucket\) within the Xirsys system.

 ## GET